Riding the Trend or Protecting Profits | iQIYI Inc. (IQ)

 IQ’s Market Performance

-IQ stocks went up by 3.06% for the week, with a monthly jump of 10.38% and a quarterly performance of 36.03%, while its annual performance rate touched -57.34%.
-The volatility ratio for the week stands at 6.70% while the volatility levels for the past 30 days are set at 6.82% for iQIYI Inc. The simple moving average for the period of the last 20 days is 0.16% for IQ stocks with a simple moving average of -12.66% for the last 200 days.
+IQ stocks went down by -8.42% for the week, with a monthly drop of -21.44% and a quarterly performance of -11.79%, while its annual performance rate touched -56.22%.
+The volatility ratio for the week stands at 4.93% while the volatility levels for the past 30 days are set at 6.47% for iQIYI Inc. The simple moving average for the period of the last 20 days is -9.30% for IQ stocks with a simple moving average of -20.74% for the last 200 days.

 Analysts’ Opinion of IQ